More about Neutron Majorana mass from Exotic Instantons: an alternative mechanism in Low-Scale String theory: Abstract

 \section{Abstract}

-Recently, we have proposed that Exotic instantons can generate a Majorana mass for the neutron, with emphasis to experimental researches in the next future.
-In this paper, we discuss an alternative model based on the same idea, in the contest of low scale string theory.
+We discuss an alternative for Baryon-violating six quarks transitions, in the contest of low scale string theory.
 In particular, with $M_{S}=10\div 10^{3}\rm TeV$, such a transition can be mediated by two color-triplets, through a quartic coupling with down-quarks, generated by exotic instantons, in a calculable and controllable way.
-Comparison with FCNCs imposes limits on color-triplet mass well compatible with $n-\bar{n}$ oscillation ones.
+We show how FCNCs limits on color-triplet mass are well compatible with $n-\bar{n}$ oscillation ones.
 If a $n-\bar{n}$ transition were found, this would be an indirect hint for our model.
 This would strongly motivate searches for direct channels in proton-proton colliders.
-In fact, our model can be directly tested in a experimentally challenging $100\div 1000\, \rm TeV$ proton-proton collider, searching for our desired color-triplet states and an evidence for "exotic quartic couplings", in addition to Regge resonances, mini black holes, anomalous $Z'$-bosons.
-On the other hand, even if this scenario is not compatible with TeV-ish color triplets visible at LHC, it is compatible with $1\div 10\, \rm TeV$- string scale, {\it i.e} stringy resonances at LHC.
+In fact, our model can be directly tested in a experimentally challenging $100\div 1000\, \rm TeV$ proton-proton collider, searching for our desired color-triplet states and an evidence for exotic instantons resonances, in addition to stringy Regge resonances, anomalous $Z'$-bosons and gauged megaxion.
+In particular, our scenario can be related to the $750\, \rm GeV$ diphoton hint identifying it with the gauged megaxion dual to the $B$-field.
+On the other hand, this scenario is compatible with TeV-ish color triplets visible at LHC and with $1\div 10\, \rm TeV$- string scale, {\it i.e} stringy resonances at LHC.